pierre-rouleau/pel/doc/pel-manual.rst

-It also provides access to the features of the libraries listed in the following table when the corresponding PEL user option is set to **t**:
+It also provides access to the features of the libraries listed in the following table when the corresponding PEL user option is set to **t**.
+This table is currently incomplete.
+The link to the original projects are available in the source code and inside the customization buffers.

 ============================= ==========================
 Package Name & Archive link   Archive Site